 Milwaukee County provides programs that give a helping hand to many of the most vulnerable in our community, and we also offer services that improve everyone’s quality of life, from the airport to the zoo.
 Whether you live, play or work in Milwaukee County, you’re impacted by what we do – and by our budget challenges.

-We’ve listened to your priorities, and we’re ready to discuss the 2019 budget.
-We’ve managed to close the gap for another year, but time’s running out on our ability to make temporary fixes.
+For our 2019 budget, we managed to close the gap for another year, but time’s running out on our ability to make temporary fixes.
 This is a problem we want to fix for generations, not one year at a time.

 We are looking to build a coalition that will work with the State of Wisconsin to create a fairer funding model for Milwaukee County.
 We want to control our own destiny, we want to strengthen our community – and we want to invest in building a better 414.